 - Time of Year: 3rd annual event to take place November 15, 2015.

-- Course Description: Event website indicates two loop course starting at Ventura Promenade Park along the ocean front boardwalk up, Historical Old Rincon Highway and the sloping Visa Del Mar ridge.
-There were 77 finishers in the inaugural event.
+- Course Description: Two loop course starting at Ventura Promenade Park along the ocean front boardwalk up, Historical Old Rincon Highway and the sloping Visa Del Mar ridge.
+There were 89 finishers in 2014, up from 77 in the inaugural event.

 - Other Events: Half marathon, 5K, 10K